Latest Update: 1st March 2023

 Consequences of violations against the Whistleblower Protection Act

-In the opinion of the EU, the EU explicitly provides for sanctions for those companies that do not set up a whistleblower system.
-How high these fines will be depends on the national Whistleblower Protection Act.
-This also applies to companies that do not comply with other whistleblower protection requirements, such as not keeping the identity of the whistleblower confidential or even taking reprisals against the whistleblower.
+In its statement, the EU explicitly provides for sanctions for those companies that do not set up a whistleblower system.
+The German Whistleblower Protection Act sets these fines at up to €50,000.
+This also applies to companies that fail to comply with other whistleblower protection requirements, such as not keeping the identity of the whistleblower confidential or even taking reprisals against the whistleblower.

 Irrespective of this, non-compliance with the requirements of the EU Whistleblower Directive has a high price: If the company…